jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 You can find full source code on GitHub at [**jogendra/import-cycle-example-go**](https://github.com/jogendra/import-cycle-example-go)

+**Other way** of using the interface to break cycle can be extracting code into separate 3rd package that act as bridge between two packages.
+But many times it increases code repetition.
+You can go for this approach keeping your code structure in mind.

+> **"Three Way"** Import Chain: Package p1 -> Package m1 & Package p2 -> Package m1

 ### Bottom Lines

 The import cycle is definitely a pain when the codebase is large.
 Try to build the application in layers.
 The higher-level layer should import lower layers but lower layers should not import higher layer (it create cycle).
 Keeping this in mind and sometimes merging tightly coupled packages into one is a good solution than solving through interfaces.
 But for more generic cases, interface implementation is a good way to break the import cycles.